Kimax89/wallet-official/src/seeder/README.md

-title-seeder
+clashic-seeder
 ==============

-Title-seeder is a crawler for the Title Network, which exposes a list of reliable nodes via a built-in DNS server.
+clashic-seeder is a crawler for the Bitcoin Clashic, which exposes a list of reliable nodes via a built-in DNS server.

 Features: